Latest Fraud Alerts

 Package delivery or rearrange scam texts and emails

 Fraudsters are targeting customers through texts and emails claiming to be delivery companies such as Royal Mail or DPD.
-These texts/emails are trying to obtain personal details and/or account secuirty information.
+These texts/emails are trying to obtain personal details and/or account security information.
 Please be vigilant and don't click any links or disclose any information.

 Below is an example of a scam text you may receive: